OPUS Research Assessment Framework (RAF)

 Each indicator group within the framework is accompanied by quantitative metrics and comprises three types of indicators.
 Process indicators track activities in progress, output indicators measure concrete outcomes, and outcome indicators provide insight into immediate or short-term results stemming from outputs.

-The OPUS RAF empowers RPOs and RFOs to select, refine, and prioritize indicators and metrics based on their specific contexts and goals.
-By adhering to the guiding principles and utilizing the structured interventions, organizations can confidently adopt the OPUS RAF, leading to a more comprehensive and accurate assessment of researchers.
+The OPUS RAF empowers RPOs and RFOs to select, refine, and prioritise indicators and metrics based on their specific contexts and goals.
+By adhering to the guiding principles and utilising the structured interventions, organisations can confidently adopt the OPUS RAF, leading to a more comprehensive and accurate assessment of researchers.

 A Collaborative Journey Towards RAF Enhancement Persists